OSI-INC/ATD/README.txt

 The following information is needed to configure your app:

 1) Redirect URI: Found in the Quickbooks app settings.
-This must be set in the qbiconfig file.
+This must be set in the atdconfig file.
 Copy paste your redirect URI in the single quotation marks that follow this string in the obi config
 file: 'oauth_redirect_uri' => Your redirect should be a web address that contains your uri.php file, which acts as a temporary bridge